 requires that you do not remove, alter or modify the eBook or this "small print!" statement.
-You may however, if you wish, distribute this eBook in machine readable binary, compressed, mark-up, or proprietary form, including any form resulting from conversion by word processing or hypertext software, but only so long as \EITHER\:
+You may however, if you wish, distribute this eBook in machine readable binary, compressed, mark-up, or proprietary form, including any form resulting from conversion by word processing or hypertext software, but only so long as EITHER:

-- [\] The eBook, when displayed, is clearly readable, and does \not\ contain characters other than those intended by the author of the work, although tilde (~), asterisk (\) and underline (\) characters may be used to convey punctuation intended by the author, and additional characters may be used to indicate hypertext links; OR - [\] The eBook may be readily converted by the reader at no expense into plain ASCII, EBCDIC or equivalent form by the program that displays the eBook (as is the case, for instance, with most word processors); OR - [\] You provide, or agree to also provide on request at no additional cost, fee or expense, a copy of the eBook in its original plain ASCII form (or in EBCDIC or other equivalent proprietary form).
+- [] The eBook, when displayed, is clearly readable, and does not contain characters other than those intended by the author of the work, although tilde (~), asterisk () and underline () characters may be used to convey punctuation intended by the author, and additional characters may be used to indicate hypertext links; OR - [] The eBook may be readily converted by the reader at no expense into plain ASCII, EBCDIC or equivalent form by the program that displays the eBook (as is the case, for instance, with most word processors); OR - [] You provide, or agree to also provide on request at no additional cost, fee or expense, a copy of the eBook in its original plain ASCII form (or in EBCDIC or other equivalent proprietary form).

-[2] Honor the eBook refund and replacement provisions of this gross profits you derive calculated using the method you already use to calculate you
+- [2] Honor the eBook refund and replacement provisions of this "Small Print!" statement. - [3] Pay a trademark license fee to the Foundation of 20% of the gross profits you derive calculated using the method you already use to calculate your applicable taxes.
+If you don't derive profits, no royalty is due.
+Royalties are payable to "Project Gutenberg Literary Archive Found